Wild Patagonia Explorer

 Day 1

 On this Patagonia hiking tour, we will pick you up from the Balmaceda Airport (BBA), the main airport for this remote and wild Aysén Region of Chile, and transfer you to our elegant accommodation in Coyhaique.
-We will have dinner and an introductory briefing in the evening.
+We will have dinner and an introductory briefing at 7 pm.
 Given the dehydrating nature of flying and travelling, be sure to drink plenty of water while en route.

 Day 2

 Our expedition begins!
-We will meet at Patagonia House to pack our van and head south through the extremely scenic Aysén region.
-We’ll drive roughly 2 hours to Puerto Ibanez, transitioning from the lush temperate rain forest into the arid Patagonian steppe.
+From Patagonia House, we’ll pack our van and head south through the extremely scenic Aysén region.
+We’ll travel south along the historic Carretera Austral, roughly 2 hours to Puerto Ibanez, transitioning from the lush temperate rain forest into the arid Patagonian steppe.
 During the drive we will travel along the immense glacial-blue Lago General Carrera, South America’s second largest lake.
 Today’s road is variable depending on the season, and when it was last graded.
-Needless to say we will see some bumps but we will also see some gorgeous sights like Cerro Castillo, a famous mountain in the region.
-The final part of the drive is 1.5 hours along the shores of the lake to a family guesthouse and ranch, where we’ll spend the first night getting oriented.
+Needless to say, we will see some bumps, but we will also see some gorgeous sights like Cerro Castillo, a famous mountain in the region.
+The final part of the drive is 2 hours along the shores of the lake to a family guesthouse and ranch, where we’ll spend the first night getting oriented.

-*Depending on availability and conditions we may take a ferry across the lake as part of today’s journey.
+*Depending on conditions we may take a ferry across the lake as part of today’s journey.

 Day 3